Donovan Mitchell scores 30 points, Jazz rout Nuggets 124-105

+“The biggest thing for me is reading the situation,” Mitchell explained.
+“My first years, I kind of saw the rim, being a scorer.
+I prided myself over the quarantine just how to become play-maker.
+Find a way to get the team involved.
+It may not always be scoring.
+I think today, just trusted my teammates.”

+Mitchell was an efficient 10 of 14 from the floor and added eight assists.
+He helped the Jazz break open the game in the third quarter and increase the lead to 31 in the fourth.

 His performance was on the heels of scoring a Jazz playoff-record 57 points in a 135-125 overtime loss in Game 1.
-Mitchell was the focus of Denver’s defense, which helped open up other avenues for teammates.
+Naturally, Mitchell was the focus as the Nuggets tried take away his drives to the right side.

+“Anytime you put two guys on the ball, you’re going to give something up,” Nuggets coach Michael Malone said.

 Jordan Clarkson scored a personal playoff-best 26 points on a day the Jazz shot 51.7% from the floor.
 They also had 32 assists and hit 20 3-pointers.